All great products start at the source, see what materials we use when crafting our goods.

 What To Expect

-Since we use vegetable tanned leathers, you can expect an initial stiff and tight fit.
+Since we use full grain leathers, you can expect an initial stiff and tight fit.

 Just like a pair of good boots, the leather will break-in, become softer, and gain a rich patina over time.